circuits/circuits/README.rst

 with a strong **Component** Architecture.

-circuits also includes a lightweight, high performance and scalable HTTP/WSGI web server as well as various I/O and Networking components.
+circuits also includes a lightweight, high performance and scalable HTTP/WSGI compliant web server as well as various I/O and Networking components.

 To take full advantage of circuits and its architecture, circuits requires that your application be designed in terms of components